pingcap/talent-plan/rust/projects/project-5/project.md

 ## Introduction

+_Note: this project is only outlined, not written.
+If you are at this point in the course email brian@pingcap.com and let me know and I will finish writing it ASAP._

 In this project you will create a simple key/value server and client that communicate over a custom protocol.
 The server will use asynchronous networking, built on the tokio runtime.
 The key/value engine that reads and writes to files